Beneor/homology-segment-analysis/README.md

 The example file containing fragments to include is: `./include.txt`.
 Note that the excluede and included sequences must be of the same length as the length of fragments.

-### Usage example
+### Output data

-Example script `batch-segmentanalysis-all-Xdiscs` is located in `Additional_scripts` folder and must be run in the base folder to compute FMF (for all X chromosome disc=sections, no fragments excluding, fragment lengths 30 and 50 nt).
-Folders containing files with FMF data and fragments are written to `.\example` folder.
+Folders containing files with FMF data and fragments are written to the same folder, where input genome file is located.
+The folder name is constructed from genome file name and segment.
-For example, `dm6.onlyX.fa.gz.X-103614-408582` folder containes FMF data and fragments for 103614-408582 bp area of the X chromosome.
+For example, `dm6.onlyX.fa.gz.X-103614-408582` folder containes FMF data and fragments for 103614-408582 bp area of the _Drosophila_ X-chromosome.

-Files are named as follows:
+#### Output files naming

-`cytocounts.lN-A-B.txt` - files contining normalized FMF values for chunks united to sections (cytobands).
+* `cytocounts.lN-A-B.txt` - files contining normalized FMF values for
+chunks united to sections (cytobands).

-`ncounts.lN-A-B.txt` - files containing normalized FMF valus for chunks not united to cytobands.
+* `ncounts.lN-A-B.txt` - files containing normalized FMF valus for chunks not united to cytobands.

-`fragments.lN-A-B.txt`- files containing matching fragment sequences and their locations in genome.
+* `fragments.lN-A-B.txt`- files containing matching fragment sequences and their locations in genome.

-`lN` - fragment length (e.g. `l30` - 30 nt).
+* `lN` - fragment length (e.g. `l30` - 30 nt).
-`A` - the cytoband start position (e.g. `103614`)
+* `A` - the cytoband start position (e.g. `103614`)
-`B` - `dir`, `rev` or `merged` (fragments of direct, reverse or both DNA strand of the chromosome segment, respectively)
+* `B` - `dir`, `rev` or `merged` (fragments of direct, reverse or both DNA strand of the chromosome segment, respectively)

-The cytocount and ncount files content: chromosome name, start,stop, cytoband or chunk name, normalized FMF.
+The cytocount and ncount files content: chromosome name, start, stop, cytoband or chunk name, normalized FMF.
 The fragment files content: chromosome name, fragment sequence, locations.
 The content is arranged by the fragment sequnces.

+### Usage example

+`./segmentanalysis.py -s 30,50 -b repeats.txt -i include.txt examples/dm6.onlyX.fa.gz :X:11982050:12772075 examples/DmelMapTable.160615c.bed`
+Run FMF calculation for _Drosophila_ X-chromosome 11AB region

-## Data preparation for analysis of FMF - FEC correlations.
+## Data preparation for analysis of FMF-FEC correlations.
 The pre-calculated matrix of FMF must be built before running `analysis.py` script.
 All folders containing the calculated FMF data must be placed to `examples/Results` folder

-### Calculating FMF fro whole chromosome
+### Calculating FMF for whole chromosome
 The `fmf_chromosome.sh` script is used to calculate FMF for one particular chromosome each chromosome bands.
 The script running format is following: